Mark II of Constantinople: Life

 Concerning the early life of Mark our main source is a document of the Senate of Venice dated 26 June 1466, which orders the Venetian government in Crete to prevent Mark and his father in case they tried to seek refuge on the island.
 From this document scholars, such as Laurent, deduce that in June 1466 Mark II was actually Patriarch, that he and his family had previously been in Crete and that they opposed the East-West Union of Churches established in the Council of Florence and supported by the Republic of Venice.

 Mark became Metropolitan of Adrianople in 1464, and in autumn 1465 (or early 1466) he was elected Patriarch of Constantinople with the support of lay archons such as the Chartophylax George Galesiotes and the Grand Ecclesiarch (i.e. Head Sacristan) Manuel (the future Patriarch Maximus III of Constantinople), as well as the secretary of the Sultan Demetrios Kyritzes.
 On the other hand, it is known that some bishops refused to commemorate him during the Divine Liturgy, as a sign that they did not recognise him as patriarch, probably accusing him of simony.

 Mark II clashed mainly with the faction composed of the nobles of the former Empire of Trebizond who were forced to move to Constantinople after Trebizond's fall to the Ottomans in 1461.
 This faction supported its own candidate for the patriarchal throne, the future Patriarch Symeon I of Constantinople.
 Symeon was successful in obtaining the throne, giving 2000 pieces of gold as a present to the Ottoman government, thus beginning a simoniac practice that marked the history of the Patriarchate of Constantinople for the following centuries.
 According to Laurent however, who places the patriarchate of Mark II after the one of Symeon I, it was Mark II that bought the patriarchal office paying 2000 pieces of gold.

 Whichever the cause, Mark II was deposed in humiliation from the throne, facing lapidation in autumn 1466 or early 1467.
 However, he was soon rehabilitated and appointed by Sultan Mehmed II as Archbishop of Ohrid.
 The Archbishopric of Ohrid was at the time the semi-autonomous main religious center of the Ottoman Bulgaria.
-The date of death of Mark II is not known.
+The date of his death is not known.